Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 \subsection{MNIST}

-The MNIST dataset \citep{mnist} contains $60{,}000$ training and $10{,}000$ testing grayscale images, and each image, of dimensions $28\times 28$, is preprocessed so that all the voxels are mapped to $[-1,1]$.
+The MNIST dataset \citep{mnist} consists of $60{,}000$ training and $10{,}000$ testing grayscale images, and each image, with dimensions $28\times 28$, is preprocessed so that all the voxels are mapped to $[-1,1]$.
 We test on two pretrained generators with saved checkpoints provided in the GitHub repository \citep{csinva2019ganvae}: VAE \citep{kingma2014vae} and DCGAN \citep{DCGAN}.
-To train the ratio function, we use batch updates and stochastic gradient descent to iterate through the training set; the architecture for the ratio function is the same as the discriminator in DCGAN, a CNN-based architecture, except for the output layer.
-To ensure the theoretical bound $[0,2]$ for $r(x)$, we apply a Bounded Softplus output layer: map the Softplus ($\log(1 + \exp(x))$) output of $[0,\infty)$ to $[0,2]$ through $\frac{2x}{x+1}$.
+To train the ratio function, we use batch updates and stochastic gradient descent to iterate through the training set; the architecture for the ratio function is the same as the discriminator in DCGAN, a CNN-based architecture.
 The ratio function is estimated using the training data, and we evaluate the ratio function on the $10{,}000$ real testing data and another $10{,}000$ generated samples from each generator.

 Figure~\ref{fig:MNIST_VAE} provides visualizations on $\{r(X_p),r(X_q)\}$ for VAE, and Figure~\ref{fig:MNIST_DCGAN} for DCGAN.
-Immediately from the scalar metric, $h^2(p,\frac{p+q}{2})$ is 0.286 for VAE, and 0.162 for DCGAN, we know that DCGAN is closer to the real sample than VAE.
+Immediately from the scalar metric, $h^2(p,\frac{p+q}{2})$ is 0.277 for VAE, and 0.135 for DCGAN, we know that DCGAN is closer to the real sample than VAE.
 Note that this distance $h^2(p,\frac{p+q}{2})$ directly results from the negative training loss and does not require separate computation since the variational form is the dual problem of the $\phi$-divergence.
-The sample-level RDR allows us to dive much deeper than simply picking the best fit.
+The sample-level RDR allows us to dive much deeper than simply picking the best generative model.